karlaarod/strangers_things_react/README.md

 1. Clone this repo
 2. Run `npm install` from inside the cloned directory
-3. `npm run "start` will make great things happen!
+3. `npm run start` will make great things happen!

 ### Deployment